Mowgli syndrome

-"Mowgli syndrome" is a term used by Wendy Doniger O’Flaherty in her 1995 book Other Peoples’ Myths: The Cave of Echoes to describe mythological figures who succeed in bridging the animal and human worlds to become one with nature, a human animal, only to become trapped between the two worlds, not completely animal yet not entirely human.
+"Mowgli syndrome" is a term used by Wendy Doniger O'Flaherty in her book Other Peoples’ Myths: The Cave of Echoes to describe mythological figures who succeed in bridging the human and animal worlds to become one with nature, a human animal, only to become trapped between the two worlds, not completely animal yet not entirely human.
 Another literary account described this term as a birth defect that results from sexual relations between a human and a shapeshifter in animal form.

 It is also a rarely used descriptive term for the so-called feral children.
 These are individuals who are not properly socialized, hence, incapable of normal social interaction.
-They could even have limited speech ability and mental impairment or underdeveloped mental faculties.
-Other syndromes may include fear of humans and a lack of interest in human activities.
+They could have limited speech ability and mental impairment or underdeveloped mental faculties.
+Other symptoms may include fear of humans and a lack of interest in human activities.
 The term "Mowgli syndrome", however, is not a recognized psychological or physiological malady.
 The term originates from the character Mowgli, a fictional feral child from Rudyard Kipling’s The Jungle Book (1894).